SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

     }
     ```

     Note the security settings to use only newer TLS versions and disable weaker ciphers, to get an "A" rating on the [SSL Labs server test](https://www.ssllabs.com/ssltest/analyze.html).
-You may wish to adjust these to suit your own IT policy.
+You may wish to adjust these to suit your own IT policy, e.g. to accept TLS v1.1 as well for compatibility with older email clients / web browsers.

 1. Check your configuration is valid using `sudo nginx -t`.
 If no errors are reported, then reload using `sudo nginx -s reload`.